celinesoeiro/responsible-header/README.md

 # Header example #1

-This is a simple header example made using NextJS and Styled components.
+This is a simple responsive header example made using NextJS and Styled components.

 ## Color Reference